christytan/OCI-GoldenGate/workshops/atp-d/LabGuide200ProvisioningExadataInfrastructureforAutonomousDBinOCI.md

 ## Objectives

+As a fleet administrator,
-- Deploy an Autonomous Exadata Infrastructure in a pre-provisioned private network in your OCI account
+- deploy an Autonomous Exadata Infrastructure in a pre-provisioned private network in your OCI account
 - Understand AEI maintenance scheduling
 - Understand database licensing options